OCA/odoo-module-migrator/README.rst

 * option ``init_version`` : add 'auto' as a possible option, to let library guess the current version of the module.

-* _FILE_RENAMES should try to make a git mv, instead of making a system rename.

 Credits
 =======